SysKitTeam/docs-bp/monitoring-and-logging/iis-log-path.md

 ---
-title: IIS Log Path
-author: Toni Frankola
-description: >-
-  ISS Log Path best practices report by SPDocKit determines whether the IIS Log files are stored on the primary drive.
+description: ISS Log Path best practices report by SPDocKit determines whether the IIS Log files are stored on the primary drive.
-date: 20/6/17
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # IIS Log Path